Docs

 Headless sessions

-startHeadlessSession records backend job runs — imports, syncs, scheduled tasks — as sessions with no browser at all.
+startHeadlessSession records backend job runs such as imports, syncs and scheduled tasks as sessions with no browser at all.

 MCP for agents